Hell in a Cell (2017): Background

-The event was held at the Little Caesars Arena in Detroit, Michigan.
+The ninth annual Hell in a Cell event was held at Little Caesars Arena in Detroit, Michigan, which was WWE's first event held at the venue.

-Hell in a Cell was a professional wrestling event produced annually in October by WWE since 2009.
+Hell in a Cell was an annual professional wrestling event produced every October by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-Announced on July 29, 2017, the 2017 event was the ninth Hell in a Cell and was held on October 8 at Little Caesars Arena in Detroit, Michigan.
-While the 2016 event exclusively featured wrestlers from the Raw brand division, the 2017 event was SmackDown-exclusive.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on July 29, 2017, the ninth Hell in a Cell event was scheduled to be held on October 8, 2017, at Little Caesars Arena in Detroit, Michigan, which was WWE's first event at the venue that opened the prior month; WWE's prior events in Detroit were primarily held at Joe Louis Arena before its closure in July that year.
+While the 2016 event exclusively featured wrestlers from the Raw brand, the 2017 event was SmackDown-exclusive.
 Tickets went on sale on August 4 through Ticketmaster.